 Trip cancellation and interruption insurance reimburses you for any nonrefundable, prepaid trip expenses, such as hotels or tours, that were placed on your card in the event that you can’t begin or complete your trip for a covered reason.
 Covered reasons for trip interruption or cancellation typically include death or accidental injury or illness of you, someone traveling on your reservation or an immediate family member, as well as severe weather, flight delays, terrorist acts, jury duty, military orders, uninhabitable accommodations, quarantine or financial insolvency of the travel company with which you booked your trip.

-The concierge services offered by most premium travel rewards credit cards — such as the Premium Global Assist Hotline offered by The Platinum Card® from American Express, and the travel and emergency assistance services offered by the Citi Prestige® Credit Card and the Chase Sapphire Reserve® — are useful for more than just travel booking and dinner reservations.
+The concierge services offered by most premium travel rewards credit cards — such as the travel and emergency assistance services offered by the Citi Prestige® Credit Card and the Chase Sapphire Reserve® — are useful for more than just travel booking and dinner reservations.
 You can also call up these hotlines for assistance with finding a nearby English-speaking clinic, hospital, physician or dentist, and they can also help you refill or replace a prescription.

 Emergency medical/dental insurance

-This benefit isn’t offered by The Platinum Card® from American Express or the Citi Prestige® Credit Card.
+This benefit isn’t offered by the Citi Prestige® Credit Card.
 However, the Chase Sapphire Reserve®, does offer an emergency medical/dental benefit that may reimburse you for up to $2,500 for necessary emergency medical or dental treatment during your trip.
 Your trip must be at least five days and less than 60 days, and you must be traveling at least 100 miles away from your primary residence.